GSA/idmanagement.gov/_implement/guide-cba.md

 ![Target Group]({{site.baseurl}}/assets/playbooks/cba/CBAP3.png)

-**Note**: Once a certificate-based authentication method is enabled on the tenant, all users in the tenant will see the option to sign in with a certificate.
+**Note** -- Once a certificate-based authentication method is enabled on the tenant, all users in the tenant will see the option to sign in with a certificate.
 However, only users who are enabled for certificate-based authentication will be able to authenticate using the X.509 certificate.

 ### Step 3.
 Configure the authentication binding policy